avatar

 Professional Experience

-Novak Leadership Institute, University of Missouri, 2022-present
+Novak Leadership Institute, University of Missouri, 2022-2026

 University of Missouri Health Care and School of Medicine, 2015-2022